wanx-troopers/wanx-troopers.github.io/timeline.md

 # News

-2025.10.25 Doordash LongCat video released: [details](longcat.md)
+2025.10.25 LongCat AI video models released: [details](longcat.md); promise of long and fast generations, 6 sec fragements stitched with 11 frame overlap; when continuation is used 11 frames is the only context possible, reference images are not taken

-2025.10.24 [HoloCine](holocine.md) model weights and sample code have been released; early experimentation started in ComfyUI
+2025.10.24 [HoloCine](holocine.md) model weights and sample code released; early experimentation started in ComfyUI;

-2025.10.23 Some new hopes for longer videos linked to older MTV Crafter model; despite being limited to 49 frames it might be able to continue; SVI loras might be of help; uses Fun InP as a base model
+15sec multi-scene videos generated with characters consistent within those generations

-2025.10.22 Experiments have started with I2V Wan video extensions using [SVI](svi.md) LoRa-s
+2025.10.22 [SVI](svi.md) LoRa-s released; Wan I2V models now can extend videos using 5 frame overlap with SVI-film; other LoRa-s provide a new way to supply a reference image to I2V generations

 2025.10.22 Kijai uploaded adapted Qwen Image VAE to [Kijai/QwenImage_experimental](https://huggingface.co/Kijai/QwenImage_experimental/tree/main); more details; only works for single images so far
 2025.10.22 New wan2.2 i2v lightx2v 4step [1022](loras/part-01.md) LoRa-s have been released
 2025.10.22 "Rollingforce" based on Wan 1.3B promises long generations; current experiments are yilding very modest results however